chriswu727/kube_vision_processor/README.md

 ### Core Components

 - **FastAPI Backend**: Handles API requests and GPU processing
-  - Manages image uploads and retrieval
+  - Manages image uploads and preprocessing
+  - Uses MTCNN for face detection
+  - Labels images as 'face' or 'object'
   - Coordinates with other services
   - Utilizes GPU for processing tasks